 The Organization is obligated under various operating leases for office equipment, which expire through August 2023.
 Monthly payments are approximately \$1,000, and the Organization is subject to additional charges for any usage in excess of the limits outlined in the equipment lease agreements.
-Total expense incurred from these leases for the years ended June 30, 2020 and 2019 was \$20,836 and \$23,861, respectively.
+Total expense incurred under these leases for the years ended June 30, 2021 and 2020 was \$17,427 and \$20,836, respectively.

-The Organization occupies its administrative and program facilities under four agreements.
-One agreement expired April 30, 2019 and is currently on a month-to-month arrangement, as are the other three remaining agreements.
-Payments under the four agreements are approximately \$23,700 per month.
-Total rent expense for these facilities for the years ended June 30, 2020 and 2019 was \$283,419 and \$284,653, respectively.
+The Organization occupies its administrative and program facilities under three month-to-month agreements.
+Payments under these agreements are approximately \$23,700 per month.
+Total rent expense for these facilities for the years ended June 30, 2021 and 2020 was \$278,203 and \$283,419, respectively.